 How to Walk through a Labyrinth

-Join this conversation and reading on How to Walk through a Labyrinth presented by Kayfa ta.
+This conversation and reading on How to Walk through a Labyrinth is presented by Kayfa ta.
 Curated by Ala Younis and Maha Maamoun this session will include readings and individual audio-visual interventions by Barakunan and writer Rayya Badran focusing on ideas of world building and mythmaking through story telling.
 A highlight will be the launch of Amr Ezzat‘s new book How to Remember Your Dreams.
 Each contribution will be followed with a Q&A with the audience.

 If were to reduce all the contributions in these sessions to one word, these words would be Dreams, Radio, Homeland and World – some of the tangible or conceptual spaces that we wandered in these times of confinement.
 Each of these spaces is informed by personal and collective histories, that may have come to surface more clearly in these times – exposing their and our own ability to sustain or rethink our present.

 Amr Ezzat – How to Remember Your Dreams